Forgiving gets easier with practice.

-And if they’re going through really hard times themselves, they’re going to be focused on their own lives and problems, they’re going to be in defense mode, and thus more apt to treat you badly or hurt you, though most likely unintentionally.
+And if they’re going through really hard times themselves, they’re going to be focused on their own lives and problems, they’re going to be in defense mode, and thus more apt to treat you badly or hurt you, though often unintentionally.

-And then there are those who never grow up, don’t pursue personal growth or increased knowledge or education, and therefore do stupid things, make bad choices, and have no clue what they’re doing to others in their life, how they’ve hurt you or anyone else through there own carelessness or incompetence.
-But again, it’s for the most part unintentional.
+And then there are those who never grow up, don’t pursue personal growth or increased knowledge or education, and therefore do stupid things, make bad choices, and have no clue how they’re impacting others in their life, how they may be hurting you or anyone else through there own carelessness or incompetence—but again, it’s often entirely unintentional.

-But then, there are some people who are just plain evil, and hurt you or others intentionally.
+But on the other hand, there are some people who are just plain evil, and hurt you or others intentionally.

 But even so, you understand that forgiveness isn’t for them, it’s for you.

-Eventually, you’ve got to hit STOP, and EJECT, and be done with it.
+Eventually, you’ve got to hit STOP, and EJECT the tape, and be done with it.